Anthony Burns: Freedom and later life

 McDaniel knew he was going against public sentiment in North Carolina by selling Burns to the Northerners, so he swore Anthony to secrecy.
-On their train to Norfolk, a confidant of McDaniel spread the rumor that the fugitive slave notorious from Boston was on board the train.
+On their train to Norfolk, Virginia, a confidant of McDaniel spread the rumor that the fugitive slave notorious from Boston was on board the train.
 Many passengers and even the conductor were outraged.
 The latter said he would not have let Burns onboard if he had known who he was.
 McDaniel held firm and kept the crowd at bay in their journey.
 When they arrived in Norfolk, Burns boarded their ship to Baltimore before McDaniel did.
 There he encountered another curious, unruly crowd.
 When McDaniel arrived, the crowd's anger was directed at him.
 Some men tried to buy Burns for more money than Grimes was paying for his freedom.
 McDaniel refused but compromised with the crowd by agreeing to sell Burns if the purchasers never arrived.

 In Baltimore, Burns and McDaniel met Grimes at Barnum’s Hotel.
 They arrived two hours after Grimes, and immediately began negotiations.
 The payment was delayed after McDaniel demanded cash instead of the cheque Grimes produced.
 Eventually, the cash was exchanged, and Anthony’s freedom was purchased.
 Upon leaving the hotel, Grimes and Burns met Stockwell at the entrance.
 He accompanied the men to the train station.
 Burns spent his first night as a free man in Philadelphia.

 Anthony Burns reached Boston in early March, where he was met with a public celebration of his freedom.
 Eventually, Burns enrolled at Oberlin College with a scholarship.
 He entered a seminary in Cincinnati to continue religious studies.

-After briefly preaching in Indianapolis, in 1860 Burns moved to St. Catharines, Ontario, Canada in 1860 to accept a call from Zion Baptist Church.
+After briefly preaching in Indianapolis, Burns moved to St. Catharines, Ontario, Canada in 1860 to accept a call from Zion Baptist Church.
 Thousands of African Americans had migrated to Canada as refugees from slavery in the antebellum years, establishing communities in Ontario.

 Burns died from tuberculosis on July 17, 1862.